Thomas Henry Huxley: School of Mines and Zoology

 This largely morphological program of comparative anatomy remained at the core of most biological education for a hundred years until the advent of cell and molecular biology and interest in evolutionary ecology forced a fundamental rethink.
-It is an interesting fact that the methods of the field naturalists who led the way in developing the theory of evolution (Darwin, Wallace, Fritz Müller, Henry Bates) were scarcely represented at all in Huxley's program.
+It is an interesting fact that the methods of the field naturalists who led the way in developing the theory of evolution (Darwin, Alfred Russel Wallace, Fritz Müller, Henry Bates) were scarcely represented at all in Huxley's program.
 Ecological investigation of life in its environment was virtually non-existent, and theory, evolutionary or otherwise, was at a discount.
 Michael Ruse finds no mention of evolution or Darwinism in any of the exams set by Huxley, and confirms the lecture content based on two complete sets of lecture notes.

 Since Darwin, Wallace and Bates did not hold teaching posts at any stage of their adult careers (and Műller never returned from Brazil) the imbalance in Huxley's program went uncorrected.
 It is surely strange that Huxley's courses did not contain an account of the evidence collected by those naturalists of life in the tropics; evidence which they had found so convincing, and which caused their views on evolution by natural selection to be so similar.
 Adrian Desmond suggests that "[biology] had to be simple, synthetic and assimilable [because] it was to train teachers and had no other heuristic function".
 That must be part of the reason; indeed it does help to explain the stultifying nature of much school biology.
 But zoology as taught at all levels became far too much the product of one man.

 Huxley was comfortable with comparative anatomy, at which he was the greatest master of the day.
 He was not an all-round naturalist like Darwin, who had shown clearly enough how to weave together detailed factual information and subtle arguments across the vast web of life.
 Huxley chose, in his teaching (and to some extent in his research) to take a more straightforward course, concentrating on his personal strengths.